 As a child of the fifties growing up on Zorro, Davy Crockett, and The Mickey Mouse Club, I had one ambition in life from the time I was seven years old.
 When I grew up I wanted to work at Disneyland.
 Happily, this was an achievable ambition, because the house in Anaheim I grew up in was located exactly one mile from Disneyland, and on the very same street.
 I could walk there.

-I liked these events because more often than not I got to wear a tie and a Disney blazer and look all official.
+I liked these events because more often than not I got to wear a tie and an official looking blazer with the Disney logo on the pocket, which gave me a certain cachet.
 Sometimes I got to hobnob with the stars.
-One time in an empty hotel lobby, Jack Gilardi and his wife, Annette Funicello, wandered over to where I was standing just to chat with me about the deteriorating quality of the current Disney movies (this was the era of such duds as Superdad, Charlie and the Angel, and The World's Greatest Athlete).
-Lionel Hampton's band members invited me into his limo and suggested I hang out with them on the rest of their L.A. tour.
+One time late at night in an empty theater lobby Jack Gilardi and his wife, Annette Funicello, wandered over to where I was standing just to chat with me about the deteriorating quality of Disney movies since Walt Disney had died (this was the era of such duds as Superdad, Charlie and the Angel, and The World's Greatest Athlete).
+Lionel Hampton's band members invited me to hang out with them on the rest of their L.A. tour, and I got to ride with Lionel himself in the back of his limo.
 Debbie Reynolds told me of her plans to one day open a Hollywood Motion Picture Museum.
+I chatted with James Garner on set at Disney Studios and was surprised that in person his makeup looked orange.
+Another time I saw Fred MacMurray without makeup and was surprised how old and ordinary he looked in person.
+I stood next to another old man on the set of "Pete's Dragon," and didn't recognize him as Mickey Rooney until he spoke.
 Red Skelton once told me a joke.
 I wish I could remember it, but the whole time he was talking all I could think about was "Red Skelton is telling ME a joke!"
 I was even at the Academy Awards one year, watching on a monitor backstage as Sacheen Littlefeather made her notorious protest speech in accepting the Best Actor award for Marlon Brando.

 This was the life I wanted.
 I was climbing the Disney corporate ladder, and it was only the beginning.
 Then at 21, a time when most of the other guys my age were returning home from their missions, I suddenly felt compelled to go myself, so I put in for my call.
 I didn't worry about my career at Disney; it would be there when I got back.
 I was assured of that by my mentor.
 I would be able to slip right back in where I left off.
 Besides, I was on speaking terms with the Vice President of Disneyland's entire entertainment division, a man so high up the chain that most of my co-workers had never even met him.